rin01/decnum/README.md

 The downloaded decNumber package is "International Components for Unicode (ICU)" version.

-# WARNING: don't use this package.
-The API is being completely reworked.
+# WARNING: this package is brand new.
+The API has just been completely reworked and may change a little bit.
+But I think it works.

 In November 2015, it should be ok.
 Be patient...